Anna Blanche Constance Paget1

 Last Edited=14 Jul 2009

-Rear-Admiral Robert St. Vincent Sherbrooke, V.C. was invested as a Companion, Order of the Bath (C.B.).
-He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).
-He lived at Oxton Hall, Tadcaster, Yorkshire, England.
-He gained the rank of Captain in the service of the Royal Navy, in command of H.M.S.
-Onslow.4 He was decorated with the award of Victoria Cross (V.C.) on 12 January 1943, for his actions on 31 December 1942.4 He gained the rank of Rear-Admiral in the service of the Royal Navy.
+He was appointed Companion, Order of the Bath (C.B.)
+He was awarded the Distinguished Service Order (D.S.O.)
+He lived at Oxton Hall, Tadcaster, Yorkshire, EnglandG.
+He gained the rank of Captain in the Royal Navy, in command of H.M.S.
+Onslow.4 He was awarded the Victoria Cross (V.C.) on 12 January 1943, for his actions on 31 December 1942.4 He gained the rank of Rear-Admiral in the Royal Navy.

 Child of Rear-Admiral Robert St. Vincent Sherbrooke, V.C. and Rosemary Neville Buckley